 There is minimal research on the victimization of individuals with mental health conditions.
 One in four individuals with a mental health condition are likely to be a victim of violence in a given year.
 People with mental health conditions often face socio-economic deprivation, such as unemployment, poverty, lack of social supports and inadequate housing and/or homelessness.
 These factors increase vulnerability to victimization.
 The stress and trauma of being victimized can heighten an individual’s sense of vulnerability and anxiety, which can exacerbate signs of the mental health conditions, increase the likelihood of homelessness, and diminish quality of life.

 Recent victimization is a risk factor for violent behaviour within the general population, as well as among people with mental health challenges.
-In a vicious circle, victimization, past history of crime, and acute psychiatric symptoms in turn increase the risk of further victimization.
+In a vicious circle, victimization, past history of crime, and acute psychiatric signs in turn increase the risk of further victimization.
 Thus, when examining the research on the prevalence of violence among individuals with mental health challenges, it is also important to consider the rates of victimization faced by such a vulnerable group.